How Does Solar Power Feed Back Into The Grid?

 What Do I Receive For My Exported Solar Electricity?

 While you won’t receive cash for your exported solar electricity, you will receive a credit on your electricity bill.
-In WA, the rate is currently 7 cents per unit or kWh.
+In Australia, the rate is currently 7 to 10 cents per unit or kWh, depending on which state your live in.

 While this may seem little, as we’ve explored in previous blogs, the value of solar should be placed in the savings generated by the amount of electricity you’re displacing from the grid, not from the feed-in tariff you’ll receive.